zappee/jms-message-sender/README.md

 _[Release Note](release.md)_

 ## 1) Overview
-The JMS-Sender is a flexible command-line Java tool that can be used to send text messages to any kind of JMS Queue.
-This is a command ine tool can be used from bash script and command line.
-It can be used very effectively from Windows/Linux script files.
+The JMS Message Sender is a flexible command-line Java tool that can be used to send text messages to any kind of JMS Queue.
+This is a command line tool can be run from bash or windows scripts and command line as well.

 ## 2) Usage
 1. Collect the connection parameter for the WebLogic server you are sending the JMS message.